Amazon wants its employees to know they’re not robots, so it made a valentine video with robots

 And poor robots, right?
 Amazon gets their hopes up and pulls the rug right out from under them.

-Of course, that’s not even to mention the irony of Amazon creating a video of their warehouse robots falling in love and then showing how their human warehouse workers actually do, considering Amazon has come under fire in the past for treating their human warehouse workers like robots.
+That’s not even to mention the irony of Amazon creating a video of their warehouse robots falling in love and then showing how their human warehouse workers actually do, considering Amazon has come under fire in the past for treating their human warehouse workers like robots.

 Of course, robots don’t have self-awareness, so thankfully the poor robots in the video don’t realize how sad their fake romance is.
 But it seems Amazon is also lacking a good deal of self-awareness, too.